Brightline to launch service between Fort Lauderdale, West Palm Beach in January

 - First Brightline train set's cross-country journey ends in West Palm Beach

-The express intercity passenger rail service will eventually travel between Miami, Fort Lauderdale, West Palm Beach and Orlando.
+The high-speed passenger train service will eventually travel between Miami and Orlando, with stops in Fort Lauderdale and Miami.

+It remains to be seen what the cost of travel will be on the new train service.
+Brightline has yet to release any prices.

+The trains were initially scheduled to begin operating in July, but that date was pushed back to sometime in the fall, Brightline spokeswoman Ali Soule told Local10.com in June.

 It's unclear when the rail service will be fully operational.